DigitalPublishingToolkit/TOD56/md/06chapter4.md

 looks and luxurious living spaces.
 All these intend to give customers psychic powers about themselves.

-However*,* the present struggle to assert the personal self is not much different from the race to assert the consumer's self*,* the asserting of shopping ability, consumption, and ownership.
+However, the present struggle to assert the personal self is not much different from the race to assert the consumer's self, the asserting of shopping ability, consumption, and ownership.

 Advertising and marketing have created fake relationships between customers and products through symbols.
 Going beyond the stimulation of demand for specific products, advertising generates consumption as a specific behavior.
-At the end of the 20^th^ century, people witnessed a significant decline in the importance of instrumental, utility-driven consumption and a remarkable expansion in *symbolic consumption*.[^50]
+At the end of the 20th century, people witnessed a significant decline in the importance of instrumental, utility-driven consumption and a remarkable expansion in *symbolic consumption*.[^50]